Beyond First-Order: Learning Riemannian Geometries for Invariant Visual Place Recognition

 Contemporary VPR pipelines generally adhere to a two-stage paradigm: extracting local features via a backbone and fusing them into a global descriptor.
 Early approaches primarily fine-tuned CNNs \cite{arandjelovic2016netvlad, radenovic2018fine}, later evolving into massive classification frameworks to learn viewpoint robustness \cite{berton2022rethinking, berton2023eigenplaces}.
 With the advent of Vision Transformers, recent methods integrate attention mechanisms to capture long-range dependencies \cite{wang2022transvpr, zhu2023r2former}.
 While foundation models have demonstrated strong zero-shot capabilities \cite{keetha2023anyloc}, adapter-based approaches often re-introduce training phases to align features with the target domain \cite{lu2024towards, lu2024cricavpr}.

 The aggregation module plays a pivotal role in encoding invariance.
 Traditional methods rely on first-order statistics or clustering mechanisms \cite{arandjelovic2016netvlad, radenovic2018fine, lu2024supervlad}.
 To capture complex structural relationships, supervised methods employ parameter-heavy MLPs or cross-image attention \cite{ali2023mixvpr, lu2024cricavpr}, though they often suffer from limited generalization across domains.
 Conversely, unsupervised methods typically revert to rudimentary pooling or optimal transport schemes \cite{keetha2023anyloc, izquierdo2024optimal} to maintain their training-free nature.
-Distinct from these approaches, our work explicitly models intrinsic second-order structures without relying on parameter learning or labeled supervision.